analogdevicesinc/msdk/Examples/MAX78000/micro-ROS/object_detector/robot_arm.md

 4. Open a terminal.

 5. Navigate the MSDK repository.
-It's located in the `adi-user` home directory at `/home/adi-user/repos/msdk`.
+It's located in the shared `adi` home directory at `/home/adi/repos/msdk`.

     Note the `ranger` command can be used to easily navigate around.